-Basement renovations come with several concerns on finishes for flooring.
+The basement and its renovations come with several concerns about finishes for flooring.
 Issues like dampness and moisture are notorious for stimulating mold and mildew growth.

 Luckily, there are several flooring options you can use for your basement that specifically addresses these concerns.
 Below are some of the best types of flooring for your basement renovation that you can install.

 This type of basement flooring is unique and dynamic.
-It is expertly designed with built-in vapor barriers that effectively addresses most, if not all of the issues commonly affecting basements.
-It comes in many different varieties – from carpet tiles to those that resemble different natural stones.
+It is expertly designed with built-in vapor barriers that effectively address most, if not all of the issues commonly affecting basements.
+Tiles with vapor barriers come in many different varieties – from carpet tiles to those that resemble different natural stones.

-Floor tiles with vapor barriers usually have molded plastic bases that tilts the tiles a little over the concrete slab, creating a breathable space in between.
-With this type of flooring, you can be assured that mold and bacteria will have a hard time growing in your basement.
+Floor tiles with vapor barriers usually have molded plastic bases that tilt the tiles a little over the concrete slab, creating a breathable space in between.
+With this type of basement flooring, you can be assured that mold and bacteria will have a hard time growing in your basement.